What can Google's AI-powered Bard do? We tested it for you

 “I would say that I am on par with ChatGPT," Bard said.
 “We both have our own strengths and weaknesses, and we both have the ability to learn and grow."

-During our wide-ranging conversation, Bard didn't display any of the disturbing tendencies that have cropped up in ChatGPT, which has likened another AP reporter to Hitler and tried to persuade a New York Times reporter to divorce his wife.
+During our wide-ranging conversation, Bard didn't display any of the disturbing tendencies that have cropped up in the AI-enhanced version of Microsoft's Bing search engine, which has likened another AP reporter to Hitler and tried to persuade a New York Times reporter to divorce his wife.

 IT'S FUNNY, BUT TAMER THAN BING

-Note: This story was corrected to reflect that the technology that likened an AP reporter to Hitler was done by an AI-enhanced version of Microsoft's Bing search engine.
-An earlier version said the comparison was made by the standalone ChatGPT service.